 If some of the plants were missed or other objects have been detected mistakenly, click on "Provide More Examples" button to get back to the previous step and add new examples in areas with inaccuracies.

 You can repeat the process described above as many times as needed.
 Usually, the more examples you provide the more accurate the results will be.

 In the “Review Results”-section the two latest detection results will be shown so you easily can see if there is an improvement or not.

 6. Proceed to Analysis

-Once you get satisfactory results, click on it to select and then choose "Proceed to Analysis".
+Once you get satisfactory results, click on either "Latest count" or "Previous count" to select and then choose "Proceed to Analysis".
 This will make the results available in the main Plant Counts-tool where you'll be able to see the differences in metrics like size or plant health and export the results as a SHP-file.